jimmyff/deckorator/README.md

 # Deckorator

 Tools for creating card games & board games.
 This is intended to be used by a developer.
-It contains various tools that aid the development of a card or boardgame.

 ## Usage